wazo-platform/wazo-doc/source/system/wazo-auth/stock_plugins.rst

   * group.uuid: The group UUID
   * group.name: The group name
+  * group.users: A list of users associated to this group each user having the following fields

+    * username
+    * uuid

 * tenants: A list of tenants associated to this user